 $1,446.15 x 0.0765 = $110.63

-Here is the calculation for the hourly employee who worked 5 hours of overtime:
+Here is the calculation for the hourly employee who worked five hours of overtime:

 $337.50 x 0.0765 = $25.82

 There are a few caveats to keep in mind when it comes to FICA.
 For example, each year, the Social Security Administration sets a maximum withholding based on cost-of-living expenses.
-Once an employee's annual gross pay reaches this threshold – which was $137,700 for 2020 – you can no longer withhold the Social Security portion of the FICA tax.
+Once an employee’s annual gross pay reaches this threshold – which is $160,200 for 2023 – you can no longer withhold the Social Security portion of the FICA tax.

 Many companies offer payroll software that automates the process of paying salaried employees, hourly employees, and contractors or freelancers.
-Some of these vendors also provide free online tools that business owners can use to calculate gross and net pay.
-Here are a couple of options:
+Here are our picks for the best online payroll services:

 Additionally, the IRS offers an Employer’s Tax Guide that incorporates withholding information, instructions pertaining to withholdings and more.